zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 - Impeccable definitions have little value at the beginning of the study of a subject.
 The best way to find out what *xxx* is about is to start doing it.
 Proceeding through even with the qualms about the meaning and purpose of the subject can be considered.
   - But you should make a checkpoint that you can easily retrieve(like a checkpoint or savegame file in a video game) where you address your qualms and get back to it with all the context retrieved in an orderly manner.
 - Education is an admirable thing, but it is well to remember from time to time that nothing worth knowing can be taught.  --- Oscar Wilde, *The Critic as Artist*, 1890
+- If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions. --- Albert Einstein
+  - This quote requires fack checks, did he really say it?
+  - I somehow agree upon the time spent on thinking over all possible angles of the problem, getting more insights along the way.
+    - It may be considerable to add a central note recording all those high-intensity fluid-like problem solving process, recording as much as you can as a 'savegame' each time you want to refresh where you had arrived.
 ## Questions
 - 有些知识不是点，不是面，是流式的，如何对流式的知识，技能，以及神经通路进行记录
   - 何为流式知识？可否明确定义？